A married man once wrote to a Christian counselor:

 Although there are no specific “formulas” to conquer masturbation, some steps are crucial.

 1. Repent and forsake the sin.
 This involves getting rid of porn or sex materials.
 Because masturbation feeds off secrecy, sharing your struggles with someone mature is also good, but it’s not compulsory.

 2. Know what triggers you.
-Some masturbation triggers are: depression, porn, indecent dress, images of past sexual acts, erotic chats or phone calls, stories or TV shows that border on sexual themes.
+Some masturbation triggers are: depression, porn, indecent dressings, images of past sexual acts, erotic chats or phone calls, stories or TV shows that border on sexual themes.

-Now if Immanuel is going to maintain his victory, he will have to avoid music videos or lyrics with sex innuendos.
+Now if Immanuel is going to maintain his victory, he will have to avoid music videos or lyrics with sexual innuendos.
 Some are triggered by certain places, smells, gestures, words or objects.